 iPhones are popular and well-reviewed, but they aren't cheap - so getting one is a decision you should weight up carefully.

-The physical differences between the 5S and 5C and their predecessors the 5 and 4S are slim.
-Here's a brief summary of the newfeatures:
+When it comes to last year's iPhones - the 5S and 5C - the physical differences between them and their predecessors are slim.
+Here's a brief summary of the newer features:

 iPhone 5S.
 The iPhone 5S is a step up from the iPhone 5 and comes in silver, gold and 'space grey', with a faster A7 chip, a better camera, a fingerprint sensor and an M7 motion co-processor, which can be used with several new fitness apps.